How Anywhere League Works

+We offer 5-10 live quiz times each week.
+Teams can drop in and play in any of them.
 Some teams pick the same time each week and whoever is available plays.
 Other teams take a poll to see what time works best for the most people each week.
-Or your team can break off into smaller groups.
-Play when it’s most convenient for you!

 Step 3: Time for trivia

 Trivia is done on Zoom, includes 5 rounds of questions on a variety of categories and lasts about 45 minutes.

 There is a live host present each week who is responsible for reading the questions, but the majority of the time is spent with teams in breakout rooms discussing the questions and socializing.
 After 4 minutes, everyone comes back together and gets the answers to the previous round, along with the next round’s questions.

 Click here for in-depth quiz rules ►

 - A team can have up to 12 people playing at once.

 - Each quiz lasts approximately 45 minutes.

 - The first four rounds each have a specific category.
 The names of each category will be shared at the beginning of the quiz.